susina/sami/README.md

 # Sami: an API documentation generator

+> WARNING:
+> Even if this tool is fully functional, the development is in early state: many changes could happen since the next stable release.

 This library is a fork of [FriendsOfPHP/Sami](https://github.com/FriendsOfPHP/Sami) moved on to work with PHP >= 8.0